Nationalist government: Founding

-After Sun's death on 12 March 1925, four months later on 1 July 1925, the National Government of the Republic of China was established in Guangzhou.
+After Sun's death on 12 March 1925, four months later on 1 July 1925, the Nationalist government was established in Guangzhou.

 The following year, as Generalissimo of the National Revolutionary Army, Chiang Kai-shek became the de facto leader of the Kuomintang (KMT), or Chinese Nationalist Party.
-He especially headed the right-wing of the Nationalist Party, while the Communists formed part of the Party's left-wing.
+He especially headed the right wing of the Nationalist Party, while the Communists formed part of the Party's left-wing.
 Chiang led the Northern Expedition through China with the intention of defeating the warlords and unifying the country.
 The National Revolutionary Army received significant aid from the Soviet Union; Chiang himself was surrounded by Soviet military advisors.
 Much of the Nationalist Party, however, became convinced, not without reason, that the Communists, under recent orders from the Comintern, wanted to break from the United Front and get rid of the KMT.

 Chiang decided to strike first and purged the Communists, killing thousands of them.
 At the same time, other violent conflicts took place in the south of China where peasant associations supported by the CCP were attacking landlords and local gentry, who formed a base of political support for the KMT right-wing and recruitment for Nationalist soldiers.
 These events eventually led to the Chinese Civil War between the Nationalist Party and the CCP.
-Chiang Kai-shek pushed the CCP into the interior as he sought to destroy them, and moved the Nationalist Government to Nanjing in 1927.
+Chiang Kai-shek pushed the CCP into the interior as he sought to destroy them, and moved the Nationalist government to Nanjing in 1927.
 Leftists within the KMT still allied to the CCP, led by Wang Jingwei, had established a rival Nationalist Government in Wuhan two months earlier, but soon joined Chiang in Nanjing in August 1927.
 By the following year, Chiang's army had captured Beijing after overthrowing the Beiyang government and unified the entire nation, at least nominally, marking the beginning the Nanjing decade.